TKomericki/Rhetos-wiki/Creating-a-new-application-with-Rhetos-framework.md

 # Creating a new application with Rhetos framework

-This article shows how to add Rhetos to ASP.NET Web API application.
+This tutorial shows how to add Rhetos to ASP.NET Web API application.

 In this tutorial, we will create **a business service** for demo application called **"Bookstore"**, test it, and later add some additional features in other tutorial articles.